nuxeo/doc.nuxeo.com-rest-api/src/rest-api/endpoints/management-endpoint/stream-endpoint.md

 ### Response

-Returns a JSON describing the scaling state:
+Returns a JSON object describing the scaling state of the cluster:

+**scale**
-- scale/currentNodes: The current number of worker nodes.
+- `currentNodes`: The current number of worker nodes in the cluster
-- scale/bestNodes: The best number of worker nodes to handle the load.
+- `bestNodes`: The optimal number of worker nodes to handle the current load
-- scale/metric: A scale metric that indicates the number of node to add (> 0) or to remove (<0), 0 should be the target for optimal processing.
+- `metric`: A scale metric indicating the number of nodes to add (positive value) or remove (negative value).
+A value of 0 indicates optimal processing capacity.

+**nodes[]**
-- nodes[]: The list of nodes information where computations are running
+- Array of node information showing where computations are currently running

-- computations[]: list of active computations (with a lag), including all metrics per nodes and cumulated at cluster level, you can find an ETA (estimated time of completion in millisecond) with the current number of worker nodes and with the optimal number of nodes.
+**computations[]**
+- Array of active computations (those with lag), including:
+  - Per-node metrics
+  - Cluster-level cumulative metrics
+  - ETA (estimated time to completion in milliseconds) calculated with:
+    - Current number of worker nodes
+    - Optimal number of worker nodes

 ### Status Codes

 - 200 _OK_ - Success.
+Returns scaling analysis data.
-- 403 _FORBIDDEN_ - Stream metrics is not activated.
+- 403 _FORBIDDEN_ - Stream metrics are not activated.
+Set `metrics.streams.enabled=true` in `nuxeo.conf`.

 ### Sample

+**Request:**

 ```curl
 curl -u Administrator:Administrator \
 http://localhost:8080/nuxeo/api/v1/management/stream/scale
 ```

+**Response:**

 ```json
 {